kryskool/JasperServer-Library/doc/source/quickstart.rst

     >>> from jasperserver.rest import Client
     >>> client = Client('http://localhost:8080/jasperserver', 'jasperadmin', 'jasperadmin')

-You have a Client object called *client*.
-We can get all REST method from this open session.
+You have a Client object.
+Now, we can get all REST method from this open session.

 Searching an existent User or Role